 The regional court's decision on the appeal may, in turn, be brought before the Austrian Supreme Court.
-Notably, however, the Austrian Supreme Court's review is limited to points of law and only to issues of material importance to the uniformity, the certainty or the development of the Austrian legal order.
+Notably, however, the Austrian Supreme Court's review is limited to points of law and issues of material importance to the uniformity, certainty and development of the Austrian legal order.
 2.7 On what grounds can recognition/enforcement of a judgment be challenged?
 When can such a challenge be made?

-The debtor may challenge the leave for enforcement, where (i) any of its preconditions has not been met, (ii) the debtor was not provided with an opportunity to participate in the initial (foreign) proceedings resulting in the executory title, due to procedural irregularities, (iii) the leave for enforcement would result in the enforcement of an action which is not admissible or not enforceable under Austrian law (for example, the enforcement of an action constituting a criminal offence under Austrian law), and (iv) recognition or enforcement would effectively violate the fundamental principles of Austrian law (ordre public).
+The debtor may challenge the leave for enforcement where: (i) any of its preconditions has not been met; (ii) the debtor was not provided with an opportunity to participate in the initial (foreign) proceedings resulting in the executory title due to procedural irregularities; (iii) the leave for enforcement would result in the enforcement of an action which is not admissible or not enforceable under Austrian law (for example, the enforcement of an action constituting a criminal offence under Austrian law); and (iv) the recognition or enforcement would effectively violate the fundamental principles of Austrian law (ordre public).